Getting Out of My Head: Food Edition

 For less of a mess, cover counter/work area with newspapers.
 Oil a 9x9 inch square baking dish.
 For thinner marshmallows, use a standard size cookie sheet.
 Line with wax paper and oil again.
 Be sure to oil well.

+Set up a stand mixer with a whip attachment.
 Combine sugar, corn syrup, honey and water in a 2-quart sauce pan.
 Mix well.

 Set over medium-high heat.
 You may stir until the mixture begins to boil.
 Wash down sides as needed with a wet pastry brush